 In the 1930s and ‘40s the jazz scene was closely associated with drug abuse.
 After a car crash in his teens, Bird had become addicted to morphine in the hospital and after his release, heroin.

-This addiction contributed to his financial troubles (often busking for drug money) and erratic behaviour throughout his career (including a stay in a Californian mental hospital).
+This addiction contributed to his financial troubles (often busking for drug money) and erratic behavior throughout his career, including a stay in a Californian mental hospital.

 Bird was an artistic icon to the 1940s hipster subculture and later to the beat generation, personifying the jazz musician as an uncompromising artist and intellectual rather than just an entertainer.
 Today he is remembered as a tremendous innovator and virtuoso player.

-- 1945-11-26 Charlie "Bird" Parker leads a record date for the Savoy label, marketed as the "greatest Jazz session ever" with Dizzy Gillespie and Miles Davis
+- 1945-11-26 Charlie "Bird" Parker leads recording session for the Savoy label marketed as the "greatest Jazz session ever" with Dizzy Gillespie and Miles Davis